-Since NYCHA has reported its inability to sustain its deficits any longer, it is contemplating a cutback of funds for social programs located in their buildings.
+With its increased operating deficit, NYCHA is contemplating a cutback of funds for social programs located in their buildings.
 CB8 recognizes the very important need for the city to retain these programs, which service the neediest of our population including the NYCHA Senior Centers at Lenox Hill and Stanley Isaacs, congregate meal programs and the NYCHA youth, family and after school programs.

 CB8 supports both public and private sector efforts to assist the large and diverse homeless population in our community.
-In counting the homeless, the many families who are doubled up in public housing projects must be included.
+CB8 supports the 2010 Census to count the many homeless families who are doubled up in public housing projects.
 A top capital priority is increased funding for permanent housing for homeless individuals and families.
 We are strongly in favor of continued support for homeless services.

 In the private non-profit sector, Lenox Hill Neighborhood House runs a mental health outreach team, which provides street outreach and social services to more than 1,500 homeless adults living on the streets on the East Side.
 In addition, Lenox Hill operates the Park Avenue Women's Shelter.
 CB8 continues to strongly support this contract.
 The Park Avenue Woman's Shelter is in desperate need of modernization.
-We urge the city to hold the parties responsible for the Armory building to their commitment to do so sooner rather later.
+We urge the city to hold the parties responsible for the Armory building to their commitment to modernize promptly.

-On June 25, 2008, the Neighborhood Coalition for Shelter, Inc. (NCS) had to close its center on E 77 Street because it is no longer receiving funding.
-NCS served people who are chronically homeless, formerly homeless or at-risk of becoming homeless for 19 years.
+On June 25, 2008, the Neighborhood Coalition for Shelter, Inc. (NCS) had to close its center on East 77th Street because it is no longer receiving funding for 19 years.
+NCS served people who are chronically homeless, formerly homeless or at-risk of becoming homeless.
 Our community still has many homeless, and our Board is concerned that their needs will be met.
-We urge the city to meet the needs of the homeless in our community.
+CB8 urge the city to meet the needs of the homeless in our community.